iiAku/kolibri-frontend/documentation/index.md

 The role of the **stability fund** is to be a liquidator of last resort.
 If the price of the outstanding `KUSD` is greater than the `XTZ` locked in the CDPs then a rational economic actor would not liquidate and the CDP is **under water**.
 This event should not occur since it is unlikely that CDP values would go from undercollateralized to underwater fast enough that rational actors would not liquidate.
 However, in a black swan event, the **stability fund** acts as a public good and can liquidated underwater CDPs to restore collateralization to the system.

-The **developer fund** is a discretionary fund used to fund future developments to Kollibri.
+The **developer fund** is a discretionary fund used to fund future developments to Kolibri.
 Distributions are determined via governance.

 ### Precision